image

 Several months later I ordered another Duke fountain pen.
 This was the Duke Uranus 962 with bent nib.
 What attracted me to this model is its size; it is very slim and light-weight.

 This pen has a nib cover like the Duke 551 which probably lets more ink get to the nib quicker, or possbly it keeps the ink wet longer.
-The line it makes is identical to the Duke 209 -- it is probably the same nib -- but it feels so much better in my hand.
+The line it makes is identical to the Duke 209 -- it is probably the same nib -- but the slim barrel feels so much better in my hand.

-I loved this slim pen so much that I turned around and ordered another, which is why there are two in the photo.
+I loved this slim pen so much that I turned around and ordered another.

 These sketches were done on a moving train, and colored lightly with a Pentel Multi 8 colored pencil.
 The text was added later at a desk.